 - Eyeball Candies & Sprinkles: I used orange and green nonpareils on the royal icing witch hats and chocolate sprinkles on the royal icing bats.
 The ghosts decorated with easy glaze icing had the black balls from this Halloween sprinkle mix as eyeballs.
 (That sprinkle mix also has eyeballs!)
-On the cookies pictured below, I used these these sprinkles and these sprinkles.
+On the cookies pictured below, I used sprinkles from the brand Neon Yolk.

 Coloring Success Tip: As Icing Sits & Dries, It Darkens